szwiep/py_SBeLT/THEORY.md

 Results from this testing reveals that the value specified for &#955;<sub>1</sub> along with the **'num_subregions'** controls the intensity or magnitude of transport.

-Physical experiments have generally shown that particle travel distances under **'rarefied'** transport conditions is commonly skewed to longer lengths with a well defined mode >0, and on the order of 1 or more particle diameters (Lajueness et al., 2010; Fathel et al., 2015).
+Physical experiments have generally shown that particle travel distances under **'rarefied'** transport conditions are commonly skewed to longer lengths with a well defined mode >0 that is on the order of 1 or more particle diameters (Lajueness et al., 2010; Fathel et al., 2015).
 Fathel et al. (2015) describe this tendancy in the following manner:

 > That is, particles initially have a high likelihood of disentrainment but then experience a decreasing spatial disentrainment rate...with increasing hop distance L<sub>x</sub>.